anaptecs/jeaf-generator.io/uml-modeling-guide/how-tos/how-to-model-user-types.md

 title: "UML Modeling Guide"
 subtitle: "How to model User Types"
 toc_title: " "
-menubar: uml_modeling_guide_menu
+menubar: how_to_menu
 ---

 # How to model User Types

-User Types are used to simplify UML modelling when the same kind of data is used in several areas.
+User Types are used to simplify UML modeling when the same kind of data is used in several areas.
 In this case of course it possible to extract the information into an independent domain object.
 But in many cases the data we are talking about is not really a domain object.
 A very good example therefore might be a period (having a start and end date).
 From a business perspective this is a complex data type but not a domain object.
 In this case we can make use of user types.

 When it comes to object-relational-mapping the big difference between a persistent object and an user type is the place where the data is stored on the database.
 In case of a persistent object its data will be stored in an own database table.
 In case of an user type however the data will be stored as rows of the table in which the persistent object that uses the user type is stored.